Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

 Polarizations predicted by 3FD calculations depend on the range of hydrodynamic rapidity $y_\mathrm{h}\equiv\ln\left[\left(u_0+u_z\right)/\left(u_0-u_z\right)\right]$ of the fluid contributing to the $\Lambda$ hyperons\cite{Ivanov:2020wak}.
 The shaded band representing the 3FD model in Fig.~\ref{fig:PolarVsEnergy} corresponds to varying the selection between $|y_\mathrm{h}|<0.35$ and $|y_\mathrm{h}|<0.6$.
 Calculations were performed using one equation of state in which the deconfinement transition is characterized as first order and using another assuming a crossover transition; the resulting difference in polarization between these two methods is much smaller than the width of the band.

-We find that the hadronic transport calculation covering lower collision energies\cite{Deng:2020ygd}, which disagrees with measurements at collision energies $\sNN\geq7.7$~GeV, reproduces the measurement well at $\sNN = 3$ GeV.
-Meanwhile, the 3FD calculation\cite{Ivanov:2020udj}, which agrees well with the higher-energy data, overshoots the measurement at $\sNN=3$~GeV by $\sim30\%$.
+We find that, while the central value of the 3FD calculation\cite{Ivanov:2020udj} overshoots the measurement at $\sNN=3$~GeV by $\sim30\%$, the prediction and our measurement roughly agree within uncertainties.
 The partonic-transport calculation\cite{guo2021locating}, which reproduces the measurements quite well at $\sNN\geq7.7$~GeV, dramatically underestimates $\PLambda$ at $\sNN=3$~GeV; the model was tuned for very low collision energy and therefore differs from previous calculations using the same model at larger $\sNN$\cite{Wei:2018zfb,Li:2017slc,Shi:2017wpk}.
-The freezeout in UrQMD has been simplified such that we take $\PLambda$ as half the vorticity, and the difference between the 3FD prediction and our measurement at $\sNN=3$~GeV is not large compared to their uncertainties.
-Still, this may suggest that the vortical flow structure is sensitive to the nature of the system, which is expected to be a highly viscous hadronic gas at low energy and evolve more hydrodynamically at higher energy\cite{Caines:2017vvs}.
+The difference between the predictions made using the 3FD and AMPT models becomes larger at low collision energy and suggests that the polarization is strongly dependent on the state of the system.
+We observe rough agreement with the calculations made using the 3FD model, which may imply that the system evolves hydrodynamically even at low collision energies.
 At a more general level than $\sim1\sigma$ discrepancies, the observation of large polarization demonstrates that the hadron gas supports enormous vorticity at low collision energies.

 As seen in Fig.~\ref{fig:Centrality}, we observe larger hyperon polarization for more peripheral collisions, consistent with the increased global angular momentum in the system\cite{Jiang:2016woz}.
-This expectation is borne out by the 3FD calculations as well as the hadronic and partonic transport calculations, though the overall scale of the latter is much lower than the data.
-A similar dependence of $\PLambda$ was observed in collisions at two orders of magnitude higher energy, $\sNN=200$~GeV\cite{Adam:2018ivw}.
+This expectation is borne out by the 3FD calculations as well as the partonic-transport calculations, though the overall scale of the latter is much lower than the data.
+A similar dependence of $\PHyper$ was observed in collisions at two orders of magnitude higher energy, $\sNN=200$~GeV\cite{Adam:2018ivw}.
 In Fig.~\ref{fig:Pt}, $\PLambda$ is seen to be independent of transverse momentum, within uncertainties, similar to the lack of dependence seen in top-energy RHIC collisions\cite{Adam:2018ivw}.
-At both $\sNN=3$~GeV and 200~GeV\cite{Adam:2018ivw}, partonic transport calculations predict only a mild dependence.
+At both $\sNN=3$ and 200~GeV\cite{Adam:2018ivw}, partonic-transport calculations predict only a mild dependence.